jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A04/index.md

 # Cad Model

 After having completed the design calculations I began to design the motor mount in solid works, beginning with the parametric equations and needed variables.
-Once all necessary values were input, I created a sketch for Feature 1.
+Once all necessary values were input, I created a sketch for Feature 1 with length and width equal to their corresponding variables.

 <img src="ParametricEquationsA4.png" alt="CAD Equations and Variables" width="600">